On-Premise vs Cloud AI Deployment: How Should Enterprises Choose?

 Elastic scalability is another major advantage of cloud deployment.
 AI workloads are often highly variable — request volumes during peak periods can be several times or even tens of times the normal level.
 Cloud services can automatically scale computing resources up or down based on demand, and enterprises pay only for what they actually use, avoiding the need to over-invest in infrastructure just to handle peak loads.

 However, cloud deployment also has clear limitations.
 The most fundamental concern is data security and privacy.
-When using cloud AI services, the enterprise's input data — including documents, voice recordings, and images — must be transmitted over the internet to a third-party server for processing.
-While major cloud providers offer encrypted transmission and data protection commitments, in highly sensitive sectors such as finance, healthcare, government, and defense, transmitting confidential data to a third party always raises compliance and security concerns.
+When using cloud AI services, the enterprise's input data - including documents, voice recordings, and images - must be transmitted over the internet to a third-party server for processing.
+While major cloud providers offer encrypted transmission and data protection commitments, in highly sensitive sectors such as finance, healthcare, government, and critical infrastructure, transmitting confidential data to a third party always raises compliance and security concerns.

 In addition, the long-term cost of cloud services may exceed initial expectations.
 Although upfront investment is lower, as usage grows, per-call or consumption-based billing can cause the long-term Total Cost of Ownership (TCO) to surpass that of building in-house infrastructure.
 Network latency is also a consideration — for real-time inference applications that require extremely low latency, the round-trip delay to the cloud may not meet requirements.